rozek/banglejs-2-activities/README.md

 ### Rounded Hands ###

-At the request of user "HughB" the author has also implemented some "rounded hands".
+At the request of user "HughB" from the [Espruino forum](http://forum.espruino.com/comments/16329708/) the author has also implemented some "rounded hands".

 <img align="left" src="ClockFaces/roundedHands.png">